azdavis/azdavis.net/posts/en/human-good.md

 date: 2021-10-05
 ---

-The world is, by many measures, safer and more prosperous than it has ever been.
+In many respects, the world is safer and more prosperous than it has ever been.
 Yet, I find it is common that we forget this, and focus on what is wrong with the world.

-It is easy to ignore what is right and good, because, in some sense, it does not deserve our attention.
-What deserves, and gets, our focus is that which is not right, so that we may fix it.
+That which is right and just does not require improvement, so we focus less on it.
+We instead focus is that which is not, so that we may fix it.

 I consider this to be proof of the general goodness of humanity.
 That we feel concern in the face of unfairness, injustice, and cruelty, shows that we value